codeforester/base/README.md

 You need to do this on every host where you want Base.

-## I don't want to keep my personal settings private, and not in git.
+## I want to keep my personal settings private, and not in git.
 What should I do?

 * write a one-liner in `user/$USER.sh` like this:

     source /path/to/your.settings

+You would need to manage this file outside of Base.

 ## I do want to use the default settings.
 What should I do?